Office of Admission

 Ordinarily, the College accepts transfer credits for courses taken at another accredited institution in which students have earned grades of “C” or better; however, grades received in course work completed at other institutions are not computed in a student’s grade point average at Providence College.
 Only grades earned at Providence College (including the School of Continuing Education) or through its approved affiliate semester programs are computed in the student’s grade point average.

-Relevant information regarding course work from other institutions (e.g., course descriptions and/or syllabi) is reviewed by the appropriate academic department or program and/or the associate provost to determine existing Providence College course equivalents if any.
+Relevant information regarding course work from other institutions (e.g., course descriptions and/or syllabi) is reviewed by the appropriate academic department or program to determine existing Providence College course equivalents if any.
 Approved transfer courses are identified on the College’s transcripts with the Providence College course equivalent.
 In the event that an exact match in the College’s curriculum does not exist, the College may award elective credit.

 Students who have earned transfer credits with specific Providence College equivalencies may not enroll in the same course and receive additional credit.
 In adherence to the College’s course-repeat policy (see Office of the Registrar ), credits may only be earned for the most recent course attempt.
 Thus, the original transfer credit will remain on the official transcript, but may not be counted toward the student’s earned credit hours or grade point average.